Lakkos Artist Residency

 cretazine.com/en/heraklion/city-life/city-routes/item/955-walk-in-agia-triada

-Georgiadi park is where we head in summer to escape the heat.
+Georgiadi Park is where we head in summer to escape the heat.
 It is a lovely park with a great kafeneon.
 In summer there is always something going on, and a sea breeze.

 Powered by Create your own unique website with customizable templates.